 return extract

-Finally, a test function to test different values of n for extractCharacterFeatures
+Finally, a test function to evaluate different values of n for extractCharacterFeatures.

 def testValuesOfN(n: int):